graemeboulton/portfolio/_posts/2025-11-16-first-sql-work.md

 I’ve built this so it can be re-run at the beginning of each trading year, with only minor edits needed to update the key dates.
 I also plan to improve it further by linking to a few smaller helper tables so that, over time, only those need to be updated instead of this larger script.

+In the spirit of honesty, I did lean on ChatGPT for support to help refine the logic and to tidy up the final version into the cleaner format you see here.

 Below is the SQL itself, and here’s a link to the output in CSV format - <a href="{{ '/assets/data/trading-canendar.csv' | relative_url }}" download>Download CSV</a>

 ```sql